 While malicious insiders are not the cause of the majority of insider security incidents, they are serious enough that they need to be accounted for in your insider threat management program.
 According to the 2019 Cost of a Data Breach Report by IBM Security, the median cost of a malicious cyber insider threat incident was $4.45 million in 2018.

-Malicious insiders start as trusted individuals that are given access to sensitive information or systems as a part of their role in the organization.
+Malicious insiders start as trusted individuals who are given access to sensitive information or systems as a part of their role in the organization.

 While their use of these resources may start in good faith, somewhere along the way a trusted insider risks becoming a malicious insider threat, abusing their level of access for personal or financial gain